 On the evening of June 24, 1876 Lt.
 Col. George Armstrong Custer's Indian scouts discovered a large Indian encampment on the west side of the Little Bighorn River.
-Col. Custer decided to attack the camp on the following day, precipitating the Battle of Little Bighorn, also known and the Battle of the Greasy Grass or Custer's Last Stand.
+Col. Custer decided to attack the camp on the following day, precipitating the Battle of Little Bighorn, also known as the Battle of the Greasy Grass or Custer's Last Stand.
 Custer and 700 soldiers under his command unknowingly faced a combined force of several thousand Lakota, Northern Cheyenne, and Arapaho Indians, and the outcome for the 7th cavalry was disastrous.
 Custer, along with more than 260 of his men, perished on June 25-26, 1876.
 It was a great victory for the Plains Indians, but was also the beginning of the end of the Sioux War of 1876.
 Following the Battle of the Little Bighorn, the Sioux Nation was defeated in a series of engagements and forced to cede the Black Hills region to the U.S. and retire to reservations.
 The Battle was a significant event in the clash of two cultures that started when white Europeans first set foot on the North American continent.
 The site of the battle was designated as Custer Battlefield National Monument on March 22, 1946, and renamed Little Bighorn Battlefield National Monument on Dec 10, 1991.

 Visitor Center and Museum